GalanAl/vPIR-openFHE/README.md

 ## Outputs

 - Size of the database wrt the input parameters
-- Write the keys, the queries and the answers into files
+- Write the keys, the queries and the answers into SizeData's files
 - Estimates the time required for the protocol wrt the cost of each homomorphic basic operation in parallel on the machine
 - Give the real time of each part of the protocol (packing, unpacking, evaluation)
 - Verifies that the decrypted results corresponds to the expected result